markuched13/markuched13.github.io/posts/bof/pwn1.md

 Sweet we get a segfault

 Now lets get the offset.
-Which we will get from looking at the stack frame in ghidra
+Which we will get from looking at the stack layout in ghidra

 ```